ArijitGuha-Begineer/OSCP-TJNull-s-list/Confession.md

 ---
-Challenge Name: Tampered
+Challenge Name: Confession
 Category: Forensics
-Difficulty: Medium
+Difficulty: Medium/Hard
 ---

 This challenge was a continuation of Tampered.